Taipei Economic and Cultural Office in Hong Kong

 The Taipei Economic and Cultural Office in Hong Kong (TECO) is the representative office of the Republic of China (Taiwan) in Hong Kong.
-Its counterpart body in Taiwan is the Hong Kong Economic, Trade and Cultural Office in Taiwan.
+Its counterpart in Taiwan is the Hong Kong Economic, Trade and Cultural Office in Taiwan.

-The de facto diplomatic mission is placed administratively under the Mainland Affairs Council, Executive Yuan, but it also houses departments that serve as outposts of the National Immigration Agency and the Bureau of Consular Affairs (Ministry of Foreign Affairs).
+The de facto diplomatic mission is administratively under the Mainland Affairs Council, Executive Yuan.
+Still, it also houses departments that serve as outposts of the National Immigration Agency and the Bureau of Consular Affairs (Ministry of Foreign Affairs).

-Its cultural arm, known as Kwang Hwa Information and Culture Centre, is an overseas agency of the Ministry of Culture.
+Its cultural arm, Kwang Hwa Information and Culture Centre, is an overseas agency of the Ministry of Culture.

 The General Manager of TECO is also the Director of the Bureau of Hong Kong Affairs in the Mainland Affairs Council of the Executive Yuan.
 The founding director of the office was Susie Chiang Su-hui.

 Previously located at Tower 1, Lippo Centre in Admiralty, the office has been relocated to Central Plaza in Wan Chai since December 2021.